bollu/human-analysis-lab-matrix-problem/README.md

 to `RawMatrix<N, T>`.
 It makes no sense for `RawMatrix` to have two degrees of freedom (in fact, it's quite confusing).

+- OK, I now have a test cradle for my matrix inversion - one called `invRawMatrixCML` which will be the reference implementation, and one call `invRawMatrixOurs` which will be the implementation I create using gauss-jordan.

 ### Matmul